 There is a school of thought that you should choose a popular niche, but I don’t think that way.

 Let’s say you are very interested in a not very popular niche like radio physics.
 Many bloggers suggest you should see if there are enough readers who want to be reading what you will be writing on.
 I don’t think there is anything on the internet that people don’t read these days.

 Yes, I agree that you may not be able to build a highly readable blog, but then you may be having a tiny community in your blog that is very dedicated to knowing what you share.

 The bottom line is if you choose a topic that interests you, you may end up writing from a unique viewpoint.
-It is more than enough to make your blog popular faster than selecting a topic that does not interest you or is secondary in your list of hobbies.
+It is more than enough to make your blog accessible faster than selecting a topic that does not interest you or is secondary in your list of hobbies.

 What if Niche is Very Competitive?

 My view is it doesn’t matter if you have a keen interest in the niche.

 Both my blogs are in a super competitive niche.
 I don’t think it matters as long as I have my voice.
 I can write about finance and investment because I do many research and experiments for my investments in the market.
 So will never run out of topic for writing about investing in the market.
 The same applies to IMTips.co.

 If the niche is super competitive but still interests you, you can opt for a niche within that super competitive niche.
 What better example can it be than

 - Darren Rowse of Problogger focuses on the niche of making money from blog and does not blog about everything under the topic of blogging.